 The easiest wheat wreath DIY project.
 I couldn't believe how simple and inexpensive this fall or Thanksgiving wreath turned out.
-It was a subtle touch to my door decor and fit in nicely with my fall front porch decor.
+Learn how to make a wheat wreath using my simple steps.
+It was a subtle touch to my door decor and fit nicely with my fall front porch decorations.

-Before we jump into the details on making this fall wheat wreath DIY I want to share what inspired this easy project.
+Before we jump into the details of making this fall wheat wreath DIY, I want to share what inspired this easy project.
 This year I didn't want to spend a lot of money.
 I was looking for a homemade natural kind of design.

 This fall wreath DIY fits the bill.
 It was cheap and natural because the wheat is dried.
-You can also change out the wheat for other dried flowers or plants to make a wreath that lasts all year long.
+You can also change the wheat for other dried flowers or plants to make a wreath that lasts all year long.
+Here is how to make a dried wheat wreath for your front door too.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.